elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

 ---
 title: Template Method Pattern
-description: Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+description: The Template Method pattern recommends breaking down an algorithm into a series of steps and then turning these steps into methods.
 sidebar_position: 2
 sidebar_label: Template Method
 ---